NonglongSu/EM_94/README.md

 cd test_90_species

 ## Usage
-EM-training of 100 simulations.
+* EM-training of 100 simulated coding sequences.
-EM-training of 90 real species pairs.
+* EM-training of 90 real species pairs.

 ```
-Usage: make help    show you all commands that you can repeat this research from scratch.
+Usage: make help    show you all commands that you need

 ```